VLM3D Challenge – Task 4: Text‑Conditional CT Generation¶

 - Awards – details TBA.

-- Every team with a valid submission will be invited to co‑author the joint challenge paper (MedIA / IEEE TMI).
+- Every team with a valid submission will be invited to co‑author the joint challenge paper.

 - An overview manuscript describing baseline results will appear on arXiv before the test phase closes.